 To create this art idea using your pom poms just dip them into your paint and get printing.

-Finger Painting Autumn Tree
+Fall Tree Finger Painting

-If you don’t mind a bit of mess then finger painting is a really sensory way to get creative and to mix the colours up a bit, make sure you keep a cloth nearby to clean up any messy hands afterwards!
+If you don’t mind a bit of mess then finger painting is a really sensory way to get creative and to mix the colors up a bit, make sure you keep a cloth nearby to clean up any messy hands afterwards!

 You could also do this as a collaborative art project with more than one child and get them each to add their fingerprints.